 - Warning: Late repayments can cause you serious money problems.
 For help, contact the government’s free money advice website, MoneyHelper.

 Many of your favourite shops will offer payment through Klarna – a scheme that allows you to slice up your payments over time or wait up to 30 days to make your first payment.
+The brand has just launched a Visa card that allows you to pay up to 30 days later.

 You can check out our full list of retailers offering Klarna here.